V-Cent/TTE/docs/STYLING.md

 Links in markdown can be attributed to any word by encapsulating the word in brackets and the link in parentheses.
 The link has to follow the closing bracket of the word.
 Heres an [example](http://example.com/).

 Images can be added by using the same syntax as links but with an exclamation mark before the first bracket.
 The link should be the path to the image file.
+In this case, the word will be hidden and used as an alt (accessibility) text for the image.

 ## Tables